-The syndicate's risk profile has adjusted with the exit from the construction class of business within the property division and closing the office in Norway which underwrote our energy class of business within the marine division.
+The syndicate's risk profile has adjusted with the exit from the construction class of business within the property division.
 Growth continues in the United States with premium volumes continuing to increase during 2018.
 The chief risk officer completed his secondment to the Atlanta office and provided a report to the board.
 This report provided assurance that the US operations have coped well with the recent growth and that processes and practices have evolved gradually to adapt to the risks and challenges associated with operating a larger company.
 As such, the US operations are well placed to achieve the planned growth over the next 5 years.